wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 3.7.5 =
+- Added a new DB scan feature.
+Go to the "Scanner" menu to use this new feature.
+- Added new settings import/export feature.
+- Modified user accounts feature to alert administrator if one or both "admin" or "Admin" usernames are being used.
+- Added Persian language translation.
+The translation was submitted by Amir Mousavi Pour (me@ameer.ir).
+- Small change to get_mysql_tables function to prevent fatal error when mysqli query is unsuccessful.
+- Added Italian language translation.
+The translation was submitted by Marco Guglielmetti.

 = 3.7.4 =
 - Added a new feature to add copy protection for your front-end.
 You can find this feature under the "Miscellaneous" menu.